openeuler-mirror/docs/docs/en/docs/userguide/UKUI-user-guide.md

 ### Can’t login to the system after locking the screen?

-（1）Switch to character terminal by < Ctrl + Alt + F1 >.
+- Switch to character terminal by < Ctrl + Alt + F1 >.

-（2）Input the user-name and passwd to login to the system.
+- Input the user-name and passwd to login to the system.

-（3）Do "sudo rm -rf ~/.Xauthority".
+- Do "sudo rm -rf ~/.Xauthority".

-（4）Switch to graphical interface by < Ctrl + Alt + F7 >, and input the passwd.
+- Switch to graphical interface by < Ctrl + Alt + F7 >, and input the passwd.

 <br>